TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          Another way to solve the problem is using this option in combination with disabling and enabling logins in various sections of the site.
-In the page records ("Advanced" page types) you can disable frontend user logins for branches of the page tree.
+In the page records you can disable frontend user logins for branches of the page tree.
 Since many sites only need the login in a certain branch of the page tree, disabling it in all other branches makes it much easier to use cache-headers in combination with